PAX Manual

 ```

-With UPDATE-ONLY, the printed output of a form is only transcribed
+With UPDATE-ONLY, the printed output of a form is transcribed only

 if there were output markers in the source.
 Similarly, with

-UPDATE-ONLY, return values are only transcribed if there were value
+UPDATE-ONLY, return values are transcribed only if there were value

 markers in the source.